How can you grow a servant’s heart as a Christian?

 - Tip the waitress at lunch instead of leaving a track for her.

-- Spend time at the local homeless shelter.
+- Spend time at the local homeless shelter with your free time rather than pursuing your own interests.

 Obstacles: Do You Have a Servant’s Heart Why or Why Not?